On the origin of the bi-drifting subpulse phenomenon in pulsars: Results

 \section{Results}

 The duty cycle -- the ratio of pulse width over period -- of PSR \J\ is high, $\sim0.3$.
 This suggests a small inclination angle between magnetic and rotation axes.
-Since the exact geometry is otherwise unknown, we use parameters in our calculations that results in the desired pulse width: $\alpha=7.7^{\circ}$, $\rho=11^{\circ}$, and $\beta=0^{\circ}$.
+Since the exact geometry is otherwise unknown, we use parameters in our calculations that result in the desired pulse width: $\alpha=7.7^{\circ}$, $\rho=11^{\circ}$, and $\beta=0^{\circ}$.
+Note that such a geometry correspond to the anti-pulsar case with a net negative charge at the polar cap where the electric potential maximum at the polar cap determines the drift direction (see Section \ref{sec:theoretical_background}).